Teen Brain Development and Alcohol

 A picture is worth a thousand words, and I thought the following images may help readers better understand the impact of alcohol (or any substance) on the developing brain.

-As I’ve stated in other posts and in my book (If You Loved Me, You’d Stop!…), new brain imaging technologies (MRI, PET, SPECT) of the past 15 years, or so, now allow scientists to study the live, human brain, and with that, they now understand that alcoholism is a disease of addiction (which is a chronic, relapsing brain disease), and that alcohol affects the teen brain differently because of the critical brain development occurring from ages 12 through 20, often until age 25.
+As I’ve stated in other posts and in my book (10th Anniversary Edition If You Loved Me, You’d Stop!), new brain imaging technologies (MRI, PET, SPECT) of the past 15 years, or so, now allow scientists to study the live, human brain, and with that, they now understand that alcoholism is a disease of addiction (which is a chronic, relapsing brain disease), and that alcohol affects the teen brain differently because of the critical brain development occurring from ages 12 through 20, often until age 25.

 The image above(1) is a time-lapse of brain imaging studies that shows how the brain develops from age 5 through 20 and beyond.
 It was thought (until these new brain imaging capabilities) that the brain was fully developed by adolescence.
 We now know it’s not.
 There is a critical developmental stage identified as pruning and strengthening that goes on during the teen years and on into college and even beyond.
 Pruning is when neural connections (called gray matter) that are not used fall away (get “pruned”), and those that are used get strengthened, which makes the remaining neural connections more efficient (like an insulted cable wire vs a non-insulated one).
-[Source: Partnership for a Drug Free America, "A Parent's Guide to the Teen Brain."]
+[Source: Partnership for a Drug Free America, “Brain Development, Teen Behavior and Preventing Drug Use.”]

 There is much we need to do to share and take advantage of this new research (which I’ll save for another post), but before I close, I want to mention that the Europeans are not any better off – they have not successfully taught their children how to drink.
 In January 2009, Sir Liam Donaldson, the Chief Medical Officer of Great Britain, issued the first ever parental guidelines with regards to underage drinking, which advise parents that children under the age of 15 must not be allowed to drink.
 One reason: their government research shows that more than half of 15 and 16-year-olds (56%) have drunk heavily in the last month.
 [Click here for source article.]
 As for the French — they consider alcohol abuse and alcoholism a critical health issue for their country, similar to the way we once viewed smoking, causing us to ban smoking in all public places, for example.
 Click here to read a post on this topic.